Updated: April 2020

-The steering committee began meeting in June 2018.
-Over a period of approximately 15 months, the committee will be working closely with the City’s planning staff, the consultant team and other community members to advance both the public process and the substance of the new comprehensive plan.
+The steering committee began meeting in June 2018 and held their last meeting in December 2019.
+During this time, the committee worked closely with the City’s planning staff, the consultant team and other community members to advance both the public process and the substance of the new comprehensive plan.

 Lydia Avant Lydia is a native of Florence, Alabama but has lived in Tuscaloosa for almost 20 years.
 She graduated from The University of Alabama with a bachelor’s and master’s in journalism and spent more than a decade as a reporter at The Tuscaloosa News, covering the Tuscaloosa County Commission and Northport City Council, among other beats.
 Lydia continues to write a parenting column, which is syndicated in about 100 newspapers nationwide.
 She is now the editor of Alabama Alumni Magazine and teaches journalism as an adjunct at UA.
 She is married to Michael Avant and has three kids, ages 9, 6 and 3.